travis-ci/docs-travis-ci-com/user/languages/julia.md

 it is possible to specify a custom dependency installation command as described in the [general build configuration](/user/customizing-the-build/) guide.

 In a rare case, you may need to clone a private repo if it is a depenedancy of the repo you are trying to test.
 To add a private repo, check out the link here: [Private Dependencies](/user/private-dependencies/).
 Once you have the repo added, you will need to copy it to your julia folder and then run the default build script.
-Check out the script below to see how that is done:
+Check out the script below for __Linux__ to see how that is done:

 ```
 script: